jms5151/SEI-SEIR_Arboviruses/README.md

 All codes were created and run using R statistical software version 3.5.3 and Rstudio version 1.1.383.

 # About SEI-SEIR_Arboviruses
 This repository provides code to run climate-based mechanistic models of arboviral transmission.
-The models support of the manuscript "Climate predicts geographic and temporal variation in mosquito-borne disease dynamics" by Caldwell et al. Nature Communications (accepted).
+The models support of the manuscript "Climate predicts geographic and temporal variation in mosquito-borne disease dynamics" by Caldwell et al. Nature Communications (https://www.nature.com/articles/s41467-021-21496-7).

 # models
 Temperature-, rainfall-, and humidity-dependent model: SEI-SEIR_model_THR.R <br />